Water resources management in Egypt: Biodiversity

 The Northern Lakes of Egypt are important to preserve biodiversity.
 From west to east the lakes in the Nile Delta are Lake Mariout south of Alexandria, Lake Edku east of Alexandria, Lake Burullus east of Rosetta and Lake Manzala between Damietta and Port Said.
 Another important Northern Lake is Lake Bardawil in northern Sinai that is not fed by the Nile.
 Several hundred thousand water birds winter in these lakes, including the world's largest concentrations of little gulls and whiskered terns.
 Other birds making their homes in the delta include grey herons, Kentish plovers, shovelers and cormorants.
 Also found are egrets and ibises.
 Lake Bardawil and Lake Burullus are protected wetlands of international importance under the Ramsar Convention.
-Despite of the flourishing fish production in Egypt, only 17 species remain as of 1995 out of 47 species in 1948.
+Despite the flourishing fish production in Egypt, only 17 species remain as of 1995 out of 47 species in 1948.
 The Nile perch is one of the more prominent fish species in the Egyptian Nile.
 It is found in Lake Nasser and in Lake Mariout in the Nile Delta.
 Other fish found in the delta include the striped mullet and soles.
 Other animals found in the delta include frogs, turtles, tortoises, mongooses, and the Nile monitor.

 Lake Manzala, which used to be a significant source of inexpensive fish for human consumption in Egypt, has been affected by pollution and reduced water inflow.
 In 1985 the lakes fishery was an open area of 89,000 ha and employed roughly 17,000 workers.
 The government drained substantial portions of the lake in an effort to convert its rich Nile deposits to farmland.
 The project was unprofitable: crops did not grow well in the salty soil and the value of resulting produce was less than the market value of the fish that the reclaimed land had formerly yielded.
 By 2001, Lake Manzala had lost approximately 80 percent of its former area through the effects of drainage efforts.